 We didn’t believe there was a problem with the Domain Controller because all of the other computers in the building are behaving fine.
 Why just this one brand new computer?
-In the end, we realized it was because we use a Linux-based SAMBA Active Directory server.
+In the end, we realized it was because Windows 22H2 (Windows 10 or 11) doesn’t like a Linux-based SAMBA Active Directory server.

 UPDATE 2: This changes the whole article!
 I thought I had a nice, easy work-around, but unfortunately this problem is much larger than I ever thought.

 According to this thread on Github, Microsoft is aware of the issue, but claims that, and I directly quote, “this is not our problem.”
 As it turns out, this is Windows 11 AND Windows 10 22H2 working as intended.
 They have admitted that they are aware this is causing widespread problems, and purportedly have ‘resolved the bug’ in Windows 11 Insider build 25247.